jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 `{https%3A%2F%2Fexample.com%2Fowns-house/https%3A%2F%2Fexample.com%2Faddress}` would expand to the percent encoded representation of "Front Street 1": `Front%20Street%201`.

 Just like we use the "`/`" to convey special meaning, we also use the ":" to access special variables.
-We can use the ":" because it is encoded by percent encoding, and is unused by uri-templates.
+We can use the ":" because it is encoded by percent encoding, and is unused by URI-templates.
 We currently support only one special variable, being "UUID_V4".
-As an example, the uri template `one-file#{:UUID_V4}` could expand to `one-file#956242de-2c18-4985-8e9e-d490bc8f97b6`.
+As an example, the @uri template `one-file#{:UUID_V4}` could expand to `one-file#956242de-2c18-4985-8e9e-d490bc8f97b6`.

 @uri templates by themselves do not allow very complex structures.
 @sgv therefore allows you to express a regex replace over the result of the template.

 ==== SPARQL Query

 The @uri template solution above, although simple in use, has the disadvantage that you can only access the @rdf resource itself.
-To accommodate this shortcoming, we also suggest the use of a @sparql query that can access the world if it wants to.
+To accommodate this shortcoming, we also suggest the use of a @sparql query that can access the world if it pleases.
 We could, for example, create a SPARQL query that groups pictures in directories based on the creation date and the country a picture was taken in like `France-23-07-2023`.
 When we assume an image only contains the city it was made in, we would need to discover the country the city is in.